Programs

 State and federally funded grants require your organization to have a Unique Entity Identifier (UEI) and an active enrollment in the federal System for Award Management (SAM).

-Registration is free, but is required in order to receive funds through CRTI and many other governmental entities.
+Registration is free; it is required in order to receive funds through CRTI and many other governmental entities.
 The registration process can take several weeks to complete.

 Additionally, many new opportunities are being made available under the Inflation Reduction Act and the Bipartisan Infrastructure Law that will allow communities to access critical funds.
 In September 2022, 10 federal departments and agencies signed a Memorandum of Understanding (MOU) on Promoting Equitable Access to Nature in Nature-Deprived Communities.
-This MOU addresses nature deprivation in communities across the country, helping to direct these funds to where they are needed most and standing up the federal Nature in Communities Committee.
-The Nature in Communities Committee is dedicated to effectively identifying communities with nature access needs and to meaningfully engaging on community-led/driven solutions.
+This MOU addresses nature deprivation in communities across the country, helping to direct these funds to where they are needed most.
+The Nature in Communities Committee is dedicated to effectively identifying communities with nature access needs and to meaningfully engaging in community-led and community-driven solutions.
 Below is a link to a list of programs and local contacts and links to additional resources that could advance environmental justice and climate goals within Chicago specifically.

 Determining your priorities as an organization is an important first step before applying for any grants.